IllinoisLegalAidOnline/website-docs/docs/source/ga4_datasets_for_tableau.rst

 Content metrics
 ================================

-This section covers Google analtyics and Tableau-based content metrics.
+This section covers the data that are included in our Tableau-based content metrics.

 Tableau integration
 ======================